09 March 2018

-The University of Cambridge today announced the appointment of Bill Anderson as the new Group Chief Executive of its £413 million Cambridge Assessment Group.
+The University of Cambridge today announced the appointment of Saul Nassé as the new Group Chief Executive of Cambridge Assessment.

-He succeeds Simon Lebus, who is stepping down after 15 years during which the Group has grown into one of the world’s leading assessment and education services organisations.
+He succeeds Simon Lebus, who is stepping down after 15 years during which time the £413 million Group has grown into one of the world’s leading assessment and education services organisations.

-Bill takes up his new position on 5 March.
+Saul takes up his new position on 16th April.